 - Admire the beautiful inlet to Falls River as you walk across a 47 m suspension bridge.

 - Keep an eye out for fur seals/kekeno.

 - Crystal-clear waters of Tonga Island Marine Reserve.

 What to expect

-There is one compulsory tidal crossing - consult a tide timetable before booking your trip.
+There is one compulsory tidal crossing – check the tide tables for when it's safe to cross.